openvinotoolkit/openvino/docs/install_guides/installing-openvino-yum.md

     ```
     yum repolist | grep -i openvino
     ```
-    You will the available list of packages.
+    You will see the available list of packages.

 To list available OpenVINO packages, use the following command:
 ```